daviddalpiaz/appliedstats/slr.md

 Traditionally we would now calculate $\hat{\beta}_0$ and $\hat{\beta}_1$ by hand for the `cars` dataset.
 However because we are living in the 21st century and are intelligent (or lazy or efficient, depending on your perspective), we will utilize `R` to do the number crunching for us.

-To keep some notation consistent with above mathematics, we will store the response variable as `y` and the predictor variable as `x`.
+To keep some notation consistent with the above mathematics, we will store the response variable as `y` and the predictor variable as `x`.

 ```r